AdguardTeam/AdguardKnowledgeBase/01.general/09.license-key/docs.en.md

 If you don’t have an AdGuard account, we suggest that you create one by clicking [this link](http://adguard.com/register.html).

-An AdGuard account allows you to manage your license keys and their binding to your devices.
+An AdGuard account allows you to manage your license keys, their binding to your devices, and your purchase history.

 Learn more about the account features [below](#account-functions).